 From the deck of the tour boat, you can see many of Istanbul’s popular attractions and it was a great way to get my bearings on where I was staying in relation to the things I wanted to see for my solo travel to Istanbul.

 Istanbul’s public transport, although a little crowded is a great way to get around.

-Soon I found myself on a tram into the older part of the city.
+Istanbul is easy to navigate and I soon found myself on a tram into the older part of the city.
 Istanbul you are mental!
 The sound of car horns blast out and you take your life in your hands just crossing the road.
 Mental and magical all at once I thought.

 As you walk through this city your senses are heightened, the smell of coffee, beautifully colorful arrays of food, the call to prayer, architecture unlike anything you have seen before rolls out in front of you.
 A photographers delight!
 Of course I just had to have a piece of that freshly made Turkish Baklava.
 It’s in the old part of the city that you’ll find all of the popular tourist haunts, like the Grand Bazaar and the Blue Mosque.
 I would suggest you take a hop on hop off bus tour if you want to see them all or if you don’t want to get lost, as I am apt to do.
 Just beware of the usual tourist traps around these places.
 Overall, solo travel to Istanbul is an amazing adventure.